-INTBAU was established in 2001, and has since gained more than 30 chapters and 5,500 members in over 100 countries worldwide.
+INTBAU was established in 2001, and has since gained 32 chapters and nearly 6,000 members in over 100 countries worldwide.
 We work under the patronage of our founder, HRH The Prince of Wales.

 INTBAU’s mission is to support traditional building, the maintenance of local character, and the creation of better places to live.
 We do this through workshops, summer schools, study tours, conferences, awards, and competitions.
 Our three objectives are to research, educate, and engage as widely as possible on the value and relevance of traditional architecture and urban design.

 INTBAU is a unique, established resource for global knowledge of traditional architecture and urban design.
 Our active network consists of individuals and institutions who design, make, maintain, study, or enjoy traditional buildings and places.

 INTBAU organises a biennial World Congress in London, which brings together global perspectives and knowledge for discussion and debate of pressing issues facing the built environment in communities around the world.
 Find out more.

 In 2015, we focused on the solutions being developed locally to international challenges such as globalisation, climate change and resource scarcity.
 In 2016, we focused on the impacts of rapid urbanisation.
 This is one of the biggest challenges facing the world today, which will have wide-ranging effects on how and where we live.
 The Congress highlighted global efforts at the local, national and international level to respond to three questions.

 The next World Congress will take place in November 2018, and will include the presentation of our third Excellence Awards.

 INTBAU identified the need to give a platform to the contributions that traditional methods of building and place-making offer to best practice in architecture and urban design around the world.
 Our diverse network is composed of people from many professional and cultural backgrounds.
 The World Congress is an impactful way to bring this group together and, crucially, to attract and learn from new audiences.